timo-reymann/bash-tui-toolkit/README.md

 Toolkit to create simple Terminal UIs using plain bash builtins

-> Tested with Ubuntu, Alpine, Debian.
->
-> MacOS currently broken with iTerm 2 -> working on it

 ## Goals
 - provide a simple and clear default set of elements to use creating an interactive terminal UI
 - be clean and minimalistic